Meltrust/keeper-tapsy/README.md

 # Stay in touch

-> A mini social media app built with Ruby and Rails using Models, Views and Controlers.
+> A social media app built with Ruby and Rails using Models, Views and Controlers.

 ### Login screen